-(weighted severity score) x (victim multiplier) x (equity multiplier) = (final severity score)
+(weighted severity score) x (victim multiplier) x (transportation equity multiplier) x (linguistic equity multiplier) x (income equity multiplier) = (final severity score)

 These final crash severity scores are then "mapped" to road segments.
-Major corridors will be divided into 500-foot segments to normalize the length of road segments.
-Then crashes that occur within 50-feet of each 500-foot segment's centerline will be spatially joined to the road segment and aggregated to that portion's total severity score.
+As close as possible, major corridors were divided into 500-foot segments to normalize the length of road segments.
+Then crashes that occur within 30-feet of each 500-foot segment's centerline will be spatially joined to the road segment and aggregated to that portion's total severity score.
 The final severity score is then calculated for each segment.

-For example, a 500-foot segment of roadway in an equity priority community that had two vehicle crashes between 2018 and 2022 - one with two fatalities, and another with two minor injuries - the normalized segment severity score would be:
+For example, a 500-foot segment of roadway in a community that met the criteria for two of the three equity multipliers, that had two vehicle crashes between 2018 and 2022 - one with two fatalities, and another with two minor injuries - the normalized segment severity score would be: